TascoGitGud/Customer-Churn-Prediction-and-Segmentation-for-an-E-commerce-Company/README.md

 No complaints, highest satisfaction - but the longest gap since their last order.
 They are not angry, they are just **becoming less active** over time and eventually stopping.

 🟢 **Cluster 2 - "Loyal but under-rewarded"**
-Highest tenure (longest time with the company), but lowest cashback and lowest order count.
+Highest `Tenure` (longest time with the company), but lowest `CashbackAmount` and lowest `OrderCount`.
 They have been around the longest but seem to feel they are **not getting enough value back** for their loyalty.

 ---